wader/jqjq/README.md

 - "," operator in jq (and gojq) is left associate but for the way jqjq parses it creates the correct parse tree when it's right associate.
 Don't know why.
 - Suffix with multiple `[]` outputs values in wrong order.
 - Non-associate operators like `==` should fail, ex: `1 == 2 == 3`.
-- Object are parsed differently comapred to gojq. gojq has a list of pipe queries, jqjq will only have one that might be pipe op.
+- Object are parsed differently compared to gojq. gojq has a list of pipe queries, jqjq will only have one that might be pipe op.
-- Less "passthru" piggyback on jq features:
+- Less "passthrough" piggyback on jq features:
   - `reduce/foreach` via recursive function? similar to `if` or `{}`-literal?
   - `try/catch` via some backtrack return value? change `[path, value]` to include an error somehow?
 - How to support `label/break`?